Short Breaks for Disabled Children and Young People

 - Overnight care in the homes of disabled children or elsewhere (S.4 (2) b): Overnight Short breaks are available to disabled children and young people who are assessed as having additional needs which impact on the family.
 For instance, causing ongoing sleep deprivation for family members and/or high levels of family stress.
 If assessed as appropriate, overnight care could be offered within the child’s home, or elsewhere.

-- The Cygnets is registered as a short break home for children and young people of either gender aged between 5 years and 18 years who have a learning disability.
+- The Cygnets is registered as a short break home with 1 residential place for children and young people of either gender aged between 5 years and 18 years who have a learning disability and/or physical disability.
 This includes those children and young people who also have complex health needs and /or Autistic Spectrum Disorder (ASD).
-In light of the current Coronavirus situation, they along with their partners, are following government issued advice and reviewing services on a constant basis.
-This means that they may need to offer short breaks in a slightly different way.
-Please feel free to contact the team if you would like to discuss this further.
-Telephone: 01724 407988

 Group Based Specialist Short Break Activities